Le patchouli made in Indonesia

 Patchouli essence is one of the most widely used natural raw materials in perfumery, along with citrus fruits.

-But what lies behind this molecule?
-A woody note, of course, but also earthy and damp emanations from its roots.
-Patchouli can evoke musty notes, reminiscent of overripe apples or wine corks.
-So, for perfumers, it's all about dosage and combination to bring out these different facets in a composition.
+But what is behind this molecule?
+A woody note, of course, but also earthy and humid emanations from its roots.
+Patchouli can evoke notes of mold, reminiscent of overripe apples or wine corks.
+So, for perfumers, it's all about dosing and combining to bring out these different facets in a composition

 And finally, did you know?

-It quickly became associated with "demi-mondaines," those women known as "cocottes" who were taken in hand by wealthy Parisians.
-Sometimes overpowering, but above all very daring, patchouli would long remain linked to the French expression "ça cocotte," used to denigrate its olfactory power, but especially the women who wore it!
-Very quickly, it became the perfume of seduction thanks to its captivating fragrance.
+He was quickly associated with the "demi-mondaines", these women called "cocottes" and who were taken care of by rich Parisians.
+Sometimes too dosed, but above all very daring, patchouli will remain associated for a long time with the expression "ça cocotte" in French, to denigrate its olfactory power, but especially the women who wore it!
+Very quickly, it became the perfume of seduction thanks to its bewitching fragrance.